 (2) Most established Licensed Real Estate Brokers are members of professional broker organizations like PAREB and REBAP or are members of private broker networking groups that share listings.
 These multiple listing systems (MLS) allow the listing broker to share the listing with the network.
 Licensed Real Estate Brokers with buyers for the listing can then collaborate with the listing broker.
 So even though the owner is just talking to one broker – it is possible to still get the same exposure to the property.
 (Important: Broker organizations require all members to secure a signed Authority to Sell before sharing a listing.)

 (3) Important: the Licensed Real Estate Broker is incentivized and encouraged to spend on advertising and promoting the property since it is an exclusive listing.

 (4) Exclusivity allows the licensed broker to have peace of mind in sharing the details of the property.
 Even in the MLS, most licensed brokers are very cautious before sharing the location details of the property since other less scrupulous brokers, and “colorum” agents, can try to contact the seller directly and “poach” or “pirate” the listing.
 Having exclusivity in place allows the licensed broker to provide details of the property freely – ensuring a faster information outflow that can result in a faster sale.

 Cons: It could happen that you pick the inappropriate Licensed Real Estate Broker to list your property exclusively and there’s no assurance that it will be marketed properly.

 So, it is best to begin the sales process of your property correctly – find the right Licensed Real Estate Broker, execute an Authority to Sell, and go with an Exclusive authority.

-Talk to the broker – ask them how they will go about marketing your property.
-Check their background and credentials.
+Talk to the broker – ask the broker how he or she will go about marketing your property.
+Check the brokers’ background and credentials.